 His clients have included Pfizer, Novartis, Regeneron, Samsung, Biomet and Procter & Gamble.
 Jin’s cases are often multi-jurisdictional requiring significant cross-border coordination across multiple forums.

 Jin is recognised as a Next Generation Partner in both “Intellectual Property: Patents” and “Life Sciences and Healthcare” in the 2021 edition of The Legal 500 UK.
 In the 2020 edition, he was a Rising Star in Pharmaceuticals and Biotechnology.
-With a “keen intellect and considerable knowledge” and noted as a “powerhouse”, Jin “is renowned for his ability to master knotty issues and has famed round-the-clock responsiveness,” in addition to being “brilliant on detail and in plotting out the future stages of litigation”.
+With a “keen intellect and considerable knowledge” and noted as a “powerhouse”, Jin “is renowned for his ability to master knotty issues and has famed round-the-clock responsiveness”, in addition to being “brilliant on detail and in plotting out the future stages of litigation”.
 He is also a Rising Star in the MIP IP Stars 2020/2021 edition.

 Prior to joining Kirkland, Jin worked at Allen & Overy LLP in London for 4 years and before that Corrs Chambers Westgarth in Sydney for 3½ years.
 In recognition of his work in Australia, Jin was among a select few young lawyers awarded the 2014 Lawyers Weekly 30 Under 30 Awards, and a finalist in two categories in the 2015 Awards.
 His dual qualifications in law (1st class degree) and pharmacology give him a special insight into, and understanding of, his clients’ legal needs and commercial and regulatory imperatives.

 “Patent Litigation 2019: Trends and Developments”, Chambers and Partners Practice Guides, 2019

 “UK Patent Law: Hot Topics of 2018 and What’s Ahead”, Law360, 2019